Free Meals for 2023-24 School Year

 Elementary menus are available online under the Allergy Menu tab.
 For Secondary Allergy menu items, please submit the same form and then contact Food Service at 586-797-1180 for meals.

 Start the day right!
 Come join us for breakfast!

 Nutritious breakfast is available as students arrive to school.
 A variety of delicious food choices are available.
-Breakfast is $1.75 unless you have been approved for free/reduced meals this year.
-Milk is only $ .50.
 We look forward to serving you.